Factorisation-based Image Labelling: Experiments Results

 Following training, labelling of the five validation scans was done with either: \begin{itemize} \item No additional diffeomorphic registration. \item Four Gauss-Newton updates of additional diffeomorphic registration, which involves alternating between estimating the latent variables and updating the alignment.
 The registration regularisation was one quarter of that used for the initial registration/segmentation of the data. \end{itemize} Because label predictions were made in normalised space, the label probabilities were warped back to match the original image volumes using partial volume interpolation \citep{maes1997multimodality}, where they were converted into categorical data by assigning the most probable label at each voxel.
 Accuracy was assessed by the average Dice-S\/orensen Coefficient (DSC), measuring the overlap between the ground truth and our predictions.

 It was not feasible to explore all possible model settings via a full grid search, so we selected a few choice settings and examined the DSC that these achieved on the validation set.
 Because training is slower when augmentation is used, the initial tuning was done without augmentation.
-Four outer iterations were used during each training attempt and the patch sizes were 4$\times$4$\times$4 voxels.
+Four outer iterations were used during each training attempt.

+Because relatively small regions had proven successful in previous label propagation works, we chose to use patch sizes of 4$\times$4$\times$4 voxels.
+The model accounts for the covariance among latent variables in neighbouring patches, so it is able to induce locally correlated behaviour across neighbouring patches.
+If the model can benefit from weights in neighbouring patches always varying in unison, then this will be exploited.
+Therefore, we did not explore patch sizes and instead focussed on those settings that control the behaviour of the conditional random field.

 Initially, the main settings that were varied were those controlling the Wishart prior on the conditional random field ($\nu_0$ and $v_0$, where $\boldsymbol\Psi_0^{-1} = \mathbf{I}\nu_0 v_0$).
 Three values for $\nu_0$ were used: the first was a value of 1.0, which encodes an improper prior; the second used the least informative proper prior in a way that varied according to how the model was pruned (named ``var'' in Table \ref{table:validation_DSC}); the third was a relatively uninformative proper prior based on $\nu_0 = 7K-0.9$.
 Three different values for $v_0$ were also explored.
 For these experiments, the maximum number of basis functions $K$ was set to nine, although one run involved training with $K$=0 to serve as a majority-voting baseline.